centralstatz/ExampleApps/README.md

 # ExampleApps

-Examples of Shiny (or similar) web applications for demonstration purposes
+Examples of Shiny (or similar) web applications for demonstration purposes.